 The U.S. Marine Corps War Memorial (more commonly known as the Iwo Jima Memorial) is perhaps one of the most moving memorials in the DC region.

-Please note that there is currently limited access to the U.S. Marine Corps War Memorial until February 2018 while it undergoes a major renovation.
+Please note that there is limited access to the U.S. Marine Corps War Memorial through spring 2018 while it undergoes a major renovation.
 During the renovation, the memorial will be surrounded by scaffolding and the loop road and memorial parking will be closed.
 Pedestrians still have access to the memorial plaza from Meade Street and visitors are encouraged to use public transportation.

 The U.S. Marine Corps War Memorial's world-famous statue, which is based on the iconic photograph taken by Associated Press photographer Joe Rosenthal, depicts the six soldiers who raised of the second American flag at Iwo Jima in the Japanese Volcano Islands on February 23, 1945, signifying the conclusion of the American campaign in the Pacific during World War II.
 The memorial is dedicated to “the Marine dead of all wars and their comrades of other services who fell fighting beside them.”
 The memorial was dedicated on November 10, 1954 by President Dwight D. Eisenhower and the American flag has flown from the statue 24 hours a day, 365 days a year by presidential proclamation ever since.